 You've probably heard the term fish tape, but what in the world is it?
 Actually, it's an ingeniously simple tool that electricians use to pull wire through electrical conduit.
 A fish tape is long, thin, flat steel wire wound up inside a donut-shaped wheel with a sturdy handle.
 That explains part of the name, but what about the fish part?
-Well, I'm glad you asked.
-Because it's nearly impossible to push a wire through conduit, you must first "fish" the tape through the conduit.
+The "fish part comes from the fact that it's nearly impossible to push a wire through conduit.
+You must first "fish" the tape through the conduit.
 At the other end, usually at an electrical box, you attach the wires to the fish tape in order to pull them through the conduit.
-By the way, conduit is metal or plastic pipe similar to plumbing pipe but used only for protecting electrical wiring.
+Conduit is metal or plastic pipe similar to plumbing pipe but used only for protecting electrical wiring.

 Fish tapes often come in 50' and 100' lengths.
 To pull the tape out of the wheel, you press a button or pull a lever on or near the handle.
 This releases the tape and allows you to simply pull it out of the wheel.
 You then feed the tape into the conduit as you unwind it from the wheel.
 When the tape emerges from the other end of the conduit, a helper attaches wires to the end of the tape, which has a hook-like eye, then you pull the tape back through the conduit with the wires in tow.
 To wind the fish tape back in, grip the center of the wheel with one hand and turn the handle with the other.
 This winds up the tape into the wheel.